 Typically, companies that produce the underlying assets use futures to protect themselves from future price fluctuations.
 To see how companies can use futures as a tool for hedging, we’ll look at an example using crude oil, a popular futures commodity.

 The oil producer could choose to enter into a futures contract to hedge against a price drop in oil.
-When the oil producer enters this contract, it will receive a set rate for the oil produced when it sells it a year from now, regardless of the price of oil.
-For example, if the price of oil is expected to increase, the oil producer may enter into a futures contract of $52 per barrel for 10,000 barrels, set to expire in one year.
+When the oil producer enters this contract, it will receive a set rate for the oil produced when it sells it a year from now, regardless of oil price.
+For example, if the oil price is expected to increase, the oil producer may enter into a futures contract of $52 per barrel for 10,000 barrels, set to expire in one year.
 When the contract expires, the oil producer will receive $520,000 and will provide 10,000 barrels of oil, regardless of the price per barrel.
 This protects the oil producer from losing money if the price of oil drops.

 We’ve seen how companies can use futures for hedging, but where do investors come in?

 Traders typically use futures to speculate on the rise or fall of a commodity’s price.
-Traders can do this by purchasing a futures contract whose underlying entity they believe will have a different price than the price listed in the futures contract.
+Traders can purchase a futures contract whose underlying entity they believe will have a different price than the price listed in the futures contract.

 Even though the value of the contract is based on the expiration date, much like stocks, the value of futures fluctuates based on the market for that commodity.
-This means that trading futures does not require you to wait until the futures contract expires to make or lose money.
+Trading futures do not require you to wait until the futures contract expires to make or lose money.

-While commodity futures, such as our crude oil example above, are a popular type of futures trading, the futures market also extends beyond commodities.
+While commodity futures, such as our crude oil example above, are popular futures trading, the futures market also extends beyond commodities.
 Traders can also purchase stock index futures, currency futures, precious metal futures, and U.S. Treasury futures.

 Future Trading Terms

-Since futures trading involves some unique terminology, if you’re interested in futures trading, you’ll need to learn some of the key terms.
+Since futures trading involves some unique terminology, you’ll need to learn some of the key terms if you’re interested in futures trading.

 A tick is the increment used to measure the movement in the price of a futures contract.
 Different products have different ticks.